B.o.B Presents: The Adventures of Bobby Ray: Critical reception

 In contrast, Kenny Herzog of Spin viewed that the album struggles to "establish a distinctive identity", noting "When 'eclectic' is just another word for 'a mess'".
 Rolling Stone's Jody Rosen viewed B.o.B's lyricism as a weakness, calling his boasts "witless".
 Giving it a 6.5/10 rating, Jesal Padania of RapReviews called it "a potentially divisive album" and found its lyrical depth inconsistent.
 The Guardian's Paul MacInnes perceived "a distinct lack of passion", stating "all the Chris Martinesque piano lines and calibrated guest appearances... can't obscure an absence of soul throughout".
 Jayson Greene of Pitchfork Media called it "a dishearteningly generic and hollow product with no soul or demographic or viewpoint", and perceived that the album's production purposely overshadows his rapping, stating "B.o.B is a fantastically gifted rapper, with an astonishing rhythmic command and a tricky, limber way with phrasing.
 On Bobby Ray he's reduced to a guest rapper on his own songs".

 Despite writing that its "middle sags futilely", Slant Magazine's M.T.
 Richards praised its "vibrant energy" and B.o.B's "burning charisma".
 Entertainment Weekly's Simon Vozick-Levinson stated "when the combination of styles works, he hits a sweet spot that's sure to advance his crossover career".
 Los Angeles Times writer Todd Martens wrote favorably of B.o.B's "middle-class tales", stating "at his best, [B.o.B] channels the spirit of a young Kanye West".
 Nathan Rabin of The A.V.
 Club complimented his lyrics concerning "relationships, fame, ambition, and identity", stating "B.o.B’s soulful, Southern-fried sensitivity dominates this assured, thoughtful debut".
 USA Today's Steve Jones praised his "boldly inventive rhymes" and musicianship, stating "He colors outside the hip-hop box both lyrically and sonically, mixing and matching soul, rock, pop, folk, rap and funk with abandon.
 He shifts moods and varies themes touching on such topics as the cost of fame, staying hopeful and being hopelessly infatuated".

+It received a nomination for Best Rap Album at the 53rd Annual Grammy Awards.